 Our competitive position depends on our ability to establish and maintain proprietary rights in our technology and to protect our technology from copying by others.
 We rely on trade secret, patent, copyright, and trademark laws, as well as confidentiality agreements with employees and third parties, all of which may offer only limited protection.
-We hold a limited number of U.S. patents and patents outside the U.S. that are counterparts to several of the U.S. patents, and when their terms expire, we could become more vulnerable to increased competition.
+We hold a number of U.S. patents and patents outside the U.S. that are counterparts to the U.S. patents, and when their terms expire, we could become more vulnerable to increased competition.
 The protection of our intellectual property in some countries may be limited.
 We also do not know whether any of our pending patent applications will result in the issuance of patents or whether the examination process will require us to narrow our claims, and even if patents are issued, they may be contested, circumvented, or invalidated.
-Moreover, while we believe our remaining issued patents are essential to the protection of our technology, the rights granted under any of our issued patents or patents that may be issued in the future may not provide us with proprietary protection or competitive advantages, and as with any technology, competitors may be able to develop similar or superior technologies now or in the future.
+Moreover, while we believe our issued patents are essential to the protection of our technology, the rights granted under any of our issued patents or patents that may be issued in the future may not provide us with proprietary protection or competitive advantages, and as with any technology, competitors may be able to develop similar or superior technologies now or in the future.
 In addition, our granted patents may not prevent misappropriation of our technology, particularly in foreign countries where intellectual property laws may not protect our proprietary rights as fully as those in the United States.
 This may render our patents impaired or useless and ultimately expose us to currently unanticipated competition.
-Protecting against the unauthorized use of our products, trademarks, and other proprietary rights is expensive, difficult, and in some cases, impossible.
-Litigation may be necessary in the future to enforce or defend our intellectual property rights or to determine the validity and scope of the proprietary rights of others.
-Intellectual property litigation could result in substantial costs and diversion
+Protecting against the unauthorized use of our products, trademarks, and other proprietary rights or to determine the validity and scope of the proprietary rights of others.
+Intellectual property litigation could result in substantial costs and diversion of management resources, either of which could harm our business.